 [Regulation 7 amended in Gazette 28 Jun 2002 p.
 3079.]

-8. Procedure where no quorum at council or committee meetings — s.
-5.25(1)(c)
+8. No quorum, procedure if (Act s.
+5.25(1)(c))

 If a quorum has not been established within the 30 minutes after a council or committee meeting is due to begin then the meeting can be adjourned —

-(a) in the case of a council, by the mayor or president or if the mayor or president is not present at the meeting, by the deputy mayor or deputy president;
+(a) in the case of a council, by the mayor or president or if the mayor or president is not present at the meeting, by the deputy mayor or deputy president; or

-(b) in the case of a committee, by the presiding member of the committee or if the presiding member is not present at the meeting, by the deputy presiding member;
+(b) in the case of a committee, by the presiding member of the committee or if the presiding member is not present at the meeting, by the deputy presiding member; or

-(c) if no person referred to in paragraph (a) or (b), as the case requires, is present at the meeting, by a majority of members present;
+(c) if no person referred to in paragraph (a) or (b), as the case requires, is present at the meeting, by a majority of members present; or

 (d) if only one member is present, by that member; or